elderjames314/elderjames314/README.md

 <h3> A Software Engineer in Nigeria </h3>

-- 🔭 I’m a handsome software engineer(offchain /onchain), tester, GIS specialist, and analyst with over 5+ years experience.
+- 🔭 I’m a handsome software engineer(offchain /onchain), tester, GIS specialist, and analyst with 10+ years experience.
 A result-oriented, friendly and enthusiastic individual with a genuine interest in people and technologies
 - 🌱 I am a motivator to team member and confident in my abilities to produce and while I prepare for the worst, I do the work necessary to tilt the odds that the best will happen and always willing to learn new technologies